popshuv/anagram-checker/README.md

 # anagram-checker
 This program checks whether two user-inputted strings are anagrams of each other.
 A basic Python program involving recursion and the radix sort.

-Created this repository to familiarize myself with Github's UI.
+Created this repository to familiarize myself with Githubs UI.